 Employee and Client Gifts

 Christmas gifts are an excellent opportunity to demonstrate to employees and clients that not only have you made a thoughtful gesture but also that you have shared values.
 According to Bonini and Görner (2011), 93% of employees want to work for a company that cares about sustainability and 67% of business clients have sustainability as a core mission or value.
-By choosing a socially-conscious gift you are demonstrating that you also care about being more socially-conscious (you wouldn’t be reading this if you didn’t!)
-Gift cards are not a socially-conscious choice, they often lead to unnecessary spending and therefore excessive waste.
+By choosing a sustainable gift for your clients and employees, you are demonstrating that you also care about being more ethical (you wouldn’t be reading this if you didn’t!)
+Gift cards and vouchers are not a socially-conscious choice, they often lead to unnecessary spending and therefore excessive waste.
 According to groundsure.com, the negative environmental impact of sending excessive volumes of waste to be recycled is far greater than the impact caused by cutting down on waste altogether.
 It is important that your gift is memorable with an impactful story which contributes to a social cause.
-The Social Stories Club has just launched the perfect gift for Christmas - socially-conscious giftboxes, telling the stories of social change in an exciting and colourful way.
-The products in the box are not only of the highest quality, but each product has a unique story supporting different social causes.
+The Social Stories Club has just launched the perfect gift for Christmas - ethical giftboxes for businesses, telling the stories of social change in an exciting and colourful way.
+The products in our ethical gift box are not only of the highest quality, but each product has a unique story supporting different social causes and all our gifts support the sustainable development goals.
 One example is a delicious chocolate bar with beautiful packaging designed by artists with disabilities.
 The receivers will try lots of different exciting products such as teas, biscuits, candles and many other goods which all contribute to social change.
-This gift is one which is designed to start conversations, as the gift box contains a storybook with the fascinating stories of the social good that has been brought about by your purchase.
+This sustainable gift hamper is one which is designed to start conversations, as the ethical gift contains a storybook with the fascinating stories of the social good that has been brought about by your purchase.
 This gift box will be packaged by individuals with disabilities.
+If you know anyone looking for corporate gift hampers for clients and employees please refer our page.
 You can find these boxes at KaleidoBox.

 If you usually have your office Christmas party at a local bar or restaurant why not look for a socially-conscious enterprise to host you?
 For example, in Edinburgh, Harry’s Southside is a bar whose profits are used to train and develop employment skills in those who need it most.
 If your business hosts the office Christmas party in the office, consider booking catering with a social enterprise.
 Spoon Cafes in Glasgow employs citizens facing exclusion, such as people with disabilities or mental health issues.
 With every office party providing alcohol, choosing a socially-conscious option couldn’t be more straightforward.
 Toast brew their beer from surplus bread, which would otherwise go to waste.
 At your office party, avoid buying single-use plastics such as disposable forks and straws and instead, either bring in reusable ones, or purchase more sustainable alternatives such as disposable cutlery made from vegware, starch, or wood.